Smoking is not permitted on paths, roads and common areas.

-This Wildfire Awareness page provides resources to encourage residents to be aware of the inherent danger of living in an otherwise beautiful PNW forest which, while very wet during the winter, can quickly become tinder-dry during summer and fall.
+This residential and wildland fire awareness page provides resources to encourage residents to be aware of the inherent danger of living in a beautiful PNW forest which, while very wet during the winter, can quickly become tinder-dry during summer and fall.

-The information about the LWC Incident Command System (ICS) and the series of Table Top Exercises (TTX) we have been conducting provides context for what our community as a whole is doing to prepare for and manage possible emergency situations, including wildfires.
+The information about the LWC Incident Command System (ICS) and the series of Table Top Exercises (TTX) we are conducting provides context for what our community as a whole is doing to prepare for and manage possible emergency situations, including fires.

 LWC Incident Command System (ICS)